Code52/aspnet-internationalization/project-setup.md

 # Add i18n to your site layout (MVC4 Razor example)

-We are going to modify the vanilla ```_Layout.cshtml``` file that comes with MVC 4 for this example, so your experience may vary.
+We are going to modify the vanilla ```_Layout.cshtml``` file that comes with MVC 4 for this example, so what you see might be different but the steps are the same.

 ## Add the language selector